Installing and Launching GoLand

 $ sudo snap install goland --classic

-The edge channel includes EAP releases.
-To install the latest EAP release of GoLand, run the following command:
+The edge channel includes EAP builds.
+To install the latest EAP build of GoLand, run the following command:

 $ sudo snap install goland --classic --edge